eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

 This project formalizes Rota's insights within the Lean 4 proof assistant, establishing and applying two central theorems:

 1.  **RUE (Rota's Uniqueness of Entropy Theorem):** *There is one and only one precise mathematical formulation for entropy that satisfies a set of fundamental, intuitive properties.
 This unique form is necessarily proportional to the standard Shannon Entropy function.*
-    (The formalization for uniform distributions is located in `PPNP.Entropy.RET.RotaUniformTheorem`).
+    (The formalization for uniform distributions is located in `EGPT.Entropy.RET.RotaUniformTheorem`).
 2.  **RECT (Rota's Entropy & Computability Theorem):** *For any system whose behavior is characterized by RUE-compliant entropy, there exists (constructively for uniform cases, existentially for general cases) an informationally equivalent i.i.d. (independent and identically distributed) source.
 By Shannon's Coding Theorem, a classical computer program simulating this i.i.d. source can be constructed whose computational complexity (defined as the number of fundamental i.i.d. choices processed) *is* its Shannon Entropy (in appropriate units).*
     (The formalization for i.i.d. binary sources and uniform system outputs forms the basis of subsequent sections).